 Orit Margolis, 26, who served in the combat support of the Engineering Corps, said that she feels a sense of duty.
 “It’s a special opportunity to meet with people who survived despite the impossible reality they experienced and it warms my heart to visit survivors and to learn from them,” said Margolis, who is an accounting student.

+Margolis added that the younger generation bears the responsibility to “remember and pass on the stories of the survivors to the next generation, who will not have the honor to meet the generation of holocaust survivors personally.”
 The CEO of the Foundation for the Benefit of Holocaust Victims, Rony Kalinsky, explained that “several Holocaust survivors have suffered feelings of loneliness and hardship for many years, feelings that are likely to heighten during holiday season.
 The initiative enables the survivors to experience and celebrate the holiday of miracles with a big group.”

 Holocaust survivor, lion tamer and longtime Colorado Springs resident Sara Hauptman died Wednesday in El Paso, Texas.